astropy/astropy/docs/io/ascii/read.rst

   for Reader in (Rdb, Tab, Cds, Daophot, Ipac):
       read(Reader=Reader)
-  for Reader in (CommentedHeader, BasicReader, NoHeader):
+  for Reader in (CommentedHeader, Basic, NoHeader):
       for delimiter in ("|", ",", " ", "\\s"):
           for quotechar in ('"', "'"):
               read(Reader=Reader, delimiter=delimiter, quotechar=quotechar)